Bob Vila’s 10 “Must Do” Projects for February

 1. Plan Your Garden

-While it is too early to think about planting a garden (at least that’s true in most parts of the country), it’s not too early to start planning one.
+While it is too early to sow a garden in most parts of the country, it’s not too early to start planning one.
 Now is a great time to order seed catalogs and shop online retailers and start choosing the flowers and vegetables for this summer’s garden beds.
 Starting seeds indoors in February will give them just enough time to sprout and mature for transplanting come planting season.
 Be sure to check the first and last frost dates for your USDA hardiness zone so that you’ll time your starts correctly.

 2. Store More in the Kitchen